zhangqingfan/3D2Dswitch/README.md

 # 3D2Dswitch
-mimic The Legend of Zelda: A Link Between Worlds game feature:  Link can move on walls use w,s,a,d to move to a wall. press space use a,d to move on the wall. press space
+mimic The Legend of Zelda: A Link Between Worlds game feature:  Link can move on walls 1.use w,s,a,d to move to a wall.
+2.press space
+3.use a,d to move on the wall.
+4.press space